 2. President Manuel L. Quezon (1944).

 Saranac Lake in New York was a popular sanatorium during a time when potent antituberculosis drugs were not widely used yet.
-This is the same place where Manuel Luis Quezon, first president of the Philippine Commonwealth, took refuge in when he was struck by the bacterial disease.
+Manuel Luis Quezon, first president of the Philippine Commonwealth, took refuge here when he was struck by the bacterial disease.
 He stayed there until his death on August 1, 1944.